SIX Group: 2005: Cartel law proceedings

 In 2005, SIX Multipay Ltd launched a DCC function (dynamic currency conversion), which was only available on the payment card terminals of SIX Card Solutions Ltd. The Commission of Competition (Weko) intervened and accused the SIX subsidiary of abusing its dominant position.
 In December 2006, SIX Multipay Ltd also made the DCC function available to other terminal providers and disclosed the interface information.
 Four years later, the Weko imposed a fine of seven million Swiss francs on SIX.

 2008: Merger and change of name

 The SWX Group, SIS Group and Telekurs Group merged on 1 January to form Swiss Financial Markets Services AG.
 The company thus covered the business areas of securities trading, stock exchange transactions, financial information and payment transactions.

 On 21 August 2008, Swiss Financial Markets Services Ltd was renamed SIX Group Ltd.

 2016: Mobile payment with Twint

 Together with various Swiss banks, SIX launched and established the mobile payment solution TWINT.

 2018: Partnership with Worldline

 SIX entered into a strategic partnership with Worldline.
 Worldline acquired SIX Payment Services and SIX holds a 27% stake in Worldline.

 2020: Purchase of Bolsas y Mercados Españoles (BME)

 SIX finalised the purchase of the Spanish BME in 2020.

-2024: Acquisition of Aquis
+2024: Acquisition of FactEntry

 On March 27, 2024, SIX acquired a majority stake in FactEntry, a global provider of fixed income reference data, analytics, and solutions for financial market participants.